soaravant/printerApp/lessons.md

 **Files Modified**:
 - `app/admin/page.tsx` - Added mapping function and updated all price references
+## Sequential Debt & Credit Logic (January 2025)

+**Problem**: When users had negative total debt (credit), category debts (`printDebt`, `laminationDebt`) could also become negative and new charges were added directly to categories ignoring the credit-first rule.

+**Solution**: Implemented a sequential ledger algorithm that:
+- Keeps category debts non-negative; any overpayment becomes credit that appears only in `totalDebt` (negative total).
+- Consumes credit first when new print/lamination charges are added; only the remainder increases the relevant category.
+- Applies payments to lamination first, then print; leftover increases credit and does not affect category values.

+**Changes Made**:
+- `lib/dummy-database.ts`

+## Negative Minimum Debt in Filters (January 2025)

+Problem: The "Συνολικό Χρέος" filter clamped the minimum value to 0.
+As a result, users with negative total debt (credit) were excluded when filtering by ranges like "Έως 14€" if the actual minimum was below 0.

+Solution: Removed the 0 clamp from range calculations and inputs so the minimum can extend into negative numbers.
+Updated text inputs to accept a leading minus sign and keep values synchronized with the slider.

+Changes Made:
+- `components/debt-filters.tsx`
+  - Allow negative minimum for computed ranges (actualMinDebt, sliderMin).
+  - Accept '-' and ',' in the amount inputs and propagate parsed values to state.
+  - Ensure quick range presets and histogram use true min without clamping.

+Result: Filtering by total debt correctly includes users with negative debt when the range minimum is below zero; presets and slider reflect the real data range.
+  - Rewrote `getNetDebtForUser` to process all events (print jobs, lamination jobs, incomes) chronologically, tracking `printDebt`, `laminationDebt`, and `totalCredit`.
+  - Adjusted `addIncome` to update banks and then recalculate debts with the new rule.
+  - Simplified `applyDebtReduction` to only move money into `printBank`/`laminationBank` based on current positive debts.
+  - `updateUserDebtFields` now rounds values and uses the new net debt function.
+- `components/admin-users-tab.tsx`
+  - When `totalDebt` is negative, show 0 for category debts and display only negative total.
+- `app/admin/page.tsx`
+  - Debt preview in the Debt Reduction tab now factors leftover payment as credit that affects only the total.

+**Impact**:
+- User cards display 0 for print/lamination when total is negative, matching the expected behavior shown in UI mockups.
+- Adding new jobs while user has credit first reduces the negative total, then increases category debts as needed.

+**Testing**:
+- Create payment that exceeds current debts → `totalDebt` negative, categories 0.
+- Add a new print job less than the credit → `totalDebt` closer to 0, categories remain 0.
+- Add a job larger than remaining credit → credit consumed, remainder increases the respective category.

 **Testing Considerations**:
 - Verify all print types show correct prices in the dropdown